 The Nikon d90 was my first camera.
 Nowadays I shoot with the D800.

-You are mostly focus on fashion photography.
-Once you’ve mastered this, is there any other types of photography you’re looking to move into?
+You are mostly focused on fashion photography.
+Once you’ve mastered this, are there any other types of photography you’re looking to move into?

 I do.
 I love taking Food photography and taking pictures of products.
 Unfortunately, I don’t have time for these pictures.
 But I find the contrast to high fashion very interesting and calming.

 Which photo are you currently most proud of?

 That is not an easy question to answer.
 I took a lot of pictures I like very much, but if I had to choose one out of all, I’d say it is the one with Eszter Viola by the agency Body and Soul.